jhnvz/retina_rails/README.md

 ## Retina Rails [![Build Status](https://secure.travis-ci.org/jhnvz/retina_rails.png?branch=master)](http://travis-ci.org/jhnvz/retina_rails)

-Makes your live easier optimizing for retina displays.
+Makes your live easier optimizing an application for retina displays.

 How it works
 ------------

-Retina Rails automatically generates retina versions of your uploaded images (with CarrierWave or Paperclip).
-It detects with javascript if a visitor has a retina display and if so it displays the @2x version.
+Retina Rails automatically generates retina versions of your uploaded images (CarrierWave or Paperclip).
+It detects if a visitor has a retina display and if so it displays the @2x version.

 Note: It also works for images that live in assets/images